YovoManolov/phone-management-app/README.md

 ```
 ## Restrictions
 ```
-- Code structure should follow best standards - ok
+- Code structure should follow best standards - OK
-- Reduce number of vouchers after successful applied while purchasing product
+- Reduce number of vouchers after successful applied while purchasing product - OK check
-- Customer should have only one product at a time
+- Customer should have only one product at a time - OK - check

-- If customer wants to buy another product, preious product should be replaced by new one
+- If customer wants to buy another product, previous product should be replaced by new one - OK check
-- Customer cannot by prepaid and postpaid subscriptions together
+- Customer cannot by prepaid and postpaid subscriptions together - OK check
-- Customer can buy multiple prepaid
+- Customer can buy multiple prepaid - OK check
-- While replacing prepaid to postpaid, all prepaid should be removed.
+- While replacing prepaid to postpaid, all prepaid should be removed. - OK check
-- At a time customer can buy only one prepaid
+- At a time customer can buy only one prepaid - OK check
+- customer-purchase join table - with info of purchase date and purchase prise which promotion code was applied.

-- Customer cannot buy multiple postpaid
+- Customer cannot buy multiple postpaid - OK check

-- Customer can change postpaid only after validity expire
+- Not implemented: Customer can change postpaid only after validity expire
-- If customer try to change postpaid subscription error should be thrown you can buy new sub only on DD-MM-YYYY
+- Not implemented: If customer try to change postpaid subscription error should be thrown "you can buy new sub only on DD-MM-YYYY
-- Customer can upgrade postpaid plan with immediate effect
+- Not implemented: Customer can upgrade postpaid plan with immediate effect
-- Valid error code and error code description should be thrown
+- Valid error code and error code description should be thrown - OK - check

-- Create customer should only create customer, not add product or purchase subscription
+- OK check - Create customer should only create customer, not add product or purchase subscription
-- Purchase product API only meant for purchase product
+- Ok check - Purchase product API only meant for purchase product
-- you should not send entire customer details in Purchase Product API
+- Ok check - you should not send entire customer details in Purchase Product API
-- While you purchase product include promotion vaucher also in the request.
+- Ok check While you purchase product include promotion vaucher also in the request.

-- Promocode applies only on mobile product
+- Promocode applies only on mobile product - ?
-- Promocode will not applyon subscription
+- Promocode will not apply on subscription  - ?
 ```